-So, the photographers behind the Dreamlove lens have finally found themselves on the other side! :) Max and I got married on Snow Pond (which also happens to be in our backyard) on October 15th of 2011 and we’re just now getting around to sharing some of our favorite pictures from the day.
+So, the photographers behind the Dreamlove lens have finally found themselves on the other side! :) Max and I had a rustic canoe wedding on Snow Pond (which also happens to be in our backyard) on October 15th of 2011 and we’re just now getting around to sharing some of our favorite pictures from the day.
 Of course, the first obvious question is, “Who was YOUR photographer?!?”… and for us, it was the easiest decision of all.
 Our friend and fabulous photographer Yoon Byun of the Boston Globe documented our day.
 The majority of photos in this post are his, although family and friends also contributed… all credits will be listed at the bottom of this post.

 Getting married, after years of photographing other people getting married, made our own wedding day incredibly insightful and magical… in a Cinderella sort of way.
 Max proposed to me the day before my birthday in December of 2010.
 We had spent the day in the White Mountain National Forest with our new 8 week old puppy Zelda, in search of the perfect Christmas tree to chop down, Clark Griswald style.
 Once we were home, with holiday music playing and a good fire going in the wood stove, we started to decorate the tree with our VERY eclectic mix of ornaments, that I imagine are typical of a couple’s first ornament collection.
 I grabbed a chair to tie a white ribbon on the very top of the tree, and apparently, Max saw me up on the chair and was overwhelmed with proposal emotion.
 He had secretly been hiding the ring for months, and went to get it.
 When I came down off the chair, I turned around, and there he was… down on one knee.
 It was all so perfect.
 We celebrated with lots of phone calls, and lots of champagne. :) I can honestly say, it was the happiest day of my life.